roboflow/inference/docs/quickstart/roboflow_ecosystem.md

 Roboflow offers both a free tier, and paid [plans](https://roboflow.com/pricing), encompassing all of its products.

-- Inference is [open-source](https://github.com/roboflow/inference) and you can use it to run models with it locally for free.
-Do note that even with offline deployments, the model weights need to be downloaded from our servers at least once.
-See [From Local Weights](/models/from_local_weights/)
-- Under the [Free Plan](https://roboflow.com/pricing), designed for students, hobbyists and individuals, you're free to explore the services Roboflow provides.
-With inference, you may publicly deploy a model to our servers, and run it within certain usage limits.
-- When you're ready to upgrade, the [Starter Plan](https://roboflow.com/pricing) comes with Commercial licenses for hosted models, generous training credits, labelling and many other features.
 - Over half of Fortune 100 companies build with Roboflow.
 If you're an enterprise customer and interested in a custom solution, parallel processing, active learning or licenses for more than one cloud instance or edge device - **[Reach Out](https://roboflow.com/sales)** to our sales team!

 ## Related Products